-We work with ecosystem partners to design and deliver tailored business incubation and acceleration programs to empower entrepreneurs in food and beverage innovation.
+We design and deliver tailored business incubation and acceleration programs that empower entrepreneurs seeking to make the world a better place through food innovation.

 Launched in 2020 and the first of its kind in Canada, this program supported Black women food entrepreneurs along their unique entrepreneurial journeys, and marked a pioneering approach to crafting food innovation programs tailored to the unique needs of participants.